“The world doesn’t revolve around you.”

 Whether you sell software or paper, B2B or B2C, large-scale or small, this holds true: your customer is the hero.

-Your hero is on a personal journey, and he needs your help—or rather, you need him to need your help. #customerjourney
+Your hero is on a personal journey, and they need your help—or rather, you need them to need your help.

 A wise marketer once said, “everyone has the power within to be who they want to be.
 They simply need a guide to show them the path to getting there.”